-The south is Burma's least visited region, primarily due to previous travel restrictions south of Mon State and north of the Kawthoung in far southern Tanintheryi Region.
-This is all about to change now though with two new overland border crossings given full international status -- the crossing from Mae Sot in Thailand's Tak province into Kayin State and the sea crossing at Ranong to Kawthuong.
+The south was one of Burma's least visited region, primarily due to previous travel restrictions south of Mon State and north of the Kawthoung in far southern Tanintheryi Region.
+This has all changed though with two new overland border crossings given full international status – the crossing from Mae Sot in Thailand's Tak province into Kayin State and the sea crossing at Ranong to Kawthaung.

 Up until now, Kayin State has been little visited primarily due to large swathes of it being off limits due to the junta's war with the Karen people.
 Massive refugee camps on the Thai side of the border bear testament to the barbarity of their campaign.
-Today, with the new border crossing, overland travel is more feasible, though some areas are still off limits.
+Today, with multiple new border crossings, overland travel is far easier.
 If you are overlanding, the state capital, Hpa-an, is well worth a look.

 Mon State is home to one of our favourite towns in Burma, the laidback and charming Mawlamyine.
 While it desperately needs an injection of decent accommodation, it is still absolutely worth a look.

-Further south again, Tanintheryi Region has remained largely off limits, and really the only foreign travellers to have done much exploring in this area have been divers on expensive liveaboard boats from Thailand.
-We're yet to explore this area at all but, with the crossing at Ranong/Kawthoung now open, matters may change sooner rather than later.
+Further south again, Tanintheryi Region was until quite recently largely off limits, with really the only foreign travellers to have done much exploring in this area have been divers on expensive liveaboard boats from Thailand.
+Today though this is no longer the case and southern Burma is well and truly open for business.